GoogleChrome/omnitone/README.md

 ![Omnitone Diagram](https://raw.githubusercontent.com/GoogleChrome/omnitone/master/doc/diagram.png)

 Omnitone is a high-level library that abstracts various technical layers of the first-order-ambisonic decoding.
 The input audio stream can be either a media element (video or audio tags) or a multichannel web audio source.
-The rotation of sound field also can be easily updated by the mobile phone's sensor or the on-screen user interaction.
+The rotation of the sound field also can be easily updated by the mobile phone's sensor or the on-screen user interaction.

 ## Browser Compatibility for Multichannel Audio Streaming

-In order to use Omnitone with `<audio>` or `<video>` element for streaming a large media file, MediaElementSourceNode in Web Audio API is required to support more than 4 channels.
+In order to use Omnitone with an `<audio>` or `<video>` element for streaming a large media file, MediaElementSourceNode in Web Audio API is required to support more than 4 channels.
 At the time of writing, the majority of browsers lacks the support of multichannel audio streaming.
 For the complete functionality, Chrome Desktop or Chrome for Android is recommended.

 ## Usage

 The decoder requires an audio or video element and AudioContext.
 The following is an example of how to set up the context and the element for FOA decoding.
 A first-order-ambisonic media file consists of 4 audio channels.

 The decoder constructor accepts the context and the element as arguments.
-Note that Omnitone uses HRTFs from [Google Spatial Media](https://github.com/google/spatial-media) repository, but you can use a custom set of HRTF files as well.
+Note that Omnitone uses HRTFs from [Google spatial media](https://github.com/google/spatial-media) repository, but you can use a custom set of HRTF files as well.
 The initialization of a decoder instance returns a promise which resolves when the resources (i.e. impulse responses) are loaded.

 ```js
 // Prepare audio element to feed the ambisonic source audio feed.